Photograph Smile

-Photograph Smile is the fifth studio album by English singer-songwriter Julian Lennon.

-Release

-It was released in May 1998, after a seven-year hiatus following his previous album, Help Yourself.
+Photograph Smile is the fifth studio album by English singer-songwriter Julian Lennon, released in 1998, after a seven-year hiatus following his previous album, Help Yourself.
 A promotional sampler was released in 1999 in the US containing the tracks: "I Don't Wanna Know", "Day After Day" and "And She Cries".

-Music videos

-The music video of "I Don't Wanna Know" features a parody band of The Beatles called The Butlers.
-The beginning of the music video has The Butlers (Ken, a parody of John Lennon; Bongo, a parody of Ringo Starr; Daisy, a parody of George Harrison; and Hector, a parody of Paul McCartney) in a concert with many screaming fans.
-The concert takes place on a stage similar to the arrow stage from The Beatles' appearance on The Ed Sullivan Show.
-There is also a box seat with the Queen in it from the Royal Variety Performance.
+The music video of "I Don't Wanna Know" features a parody band of the Beatles called the Butlers.
+The music video features the Butlers (Ken, a parody of John Lennon; Hector, based on Paul McCartney; Daisy, based on George Harrison; and Bingo, based on Ringo Starr) in a concert with many screaming fans.
+The concert takes place on a stage similar to the arrow stage from the Beatles' appearance on The Ed Sullivan Show.
+There is also a box seat with the Queen and Prince, played by Julian Lennon.
 The first and third segments of the video are filmed in black and white.